-Brighton & Hove Albion Women v Chelsea Women
+Chelsea held to goalless draw by Brighton

 Post update

+Attempt saved.
+Bethany England (Chelsea Women) header from the centre of the box is saved in the centre of the goal.
+Assisted by Pernille Harder with a cross.

+Attempt saved.
+Pernille Harder (Chelsea Women) right footed shot from the left side of the box is saved in the centre of the goal.

-Attempt missed.
-Guro Reiten (Chelsea Women) right footed shot from the centre of the box is close, but misses to the right.
-Assisted by Drew Spence.
+Attempt blocked.
+Erin Cuthbert (Chelsea Women) right footed shot from the centre of the box is blocked.
+Assisted by Pernille Harder.

+Attempt blocked.
+Niamh Charles (Chelsea Women) right footed shot from outside the box is blocked.

 Post update